daviddeutsch/aec.valanx.org/docs/pages/troubleshooting/troubleshooting.md

 You may also have no access to the php.ini file.
 If that is the case, you may have a corresponding setting in your server configuration console - if not, you need to contact customer support for this.

+##  Fatal error: Allowed memory size of X bytes exhausted (tried to allocate 32 bytes)

+Particularly the installation process of AEC needs a good chunk of memory.
+You can temporarily increase the memory size in your server settings if AEC fails with the error noted above.
+Contact your server provider if you don't know how you can (you may not have permission to do so depending on your hosting contract).s

 ## "Is AEC breaking something?"

 Not all problems that are in some way related to AEC (particularly access restrictions and hickups during the signup process) are not necessarily caused by AEC.